latex3/latex3.github.io/_includes/_papers/paper_2001-CAR-ACM-LaTeX-legacy.md

 >Therefore this paper provides simply a review and evaluation of the
 >relationship between TeX, LaTeX and some of the major technical
 >developments in the world of quality automated formatting since the
 >publication of LaTeX 2.09 in 1985.
-It is is neither definitive nor
+It is neither definitive nor
 >comprehensive but I hope it is informative.

 ***